Chain-of-Thought Predictive Control: Additional Discussions of Related Work

-\paragraph{Comparison with RT-1} Robotic Transformer-1 (RT-1) \cite{brohan2022rt} is a concurrent work that also directly models low-level control actions with a Transformer.
+\paragraph{Robotic Transformer-1 (RT-1)} RT-1 \cite{brohan2022rt} is a concurrent work that also directly models low-level control actions with a Transformer.
 It benefits from the sheer scale of real-world robot demonstration data pre-collected over 17 months and the tokenization of both visual inputs (RGB images) and low-level actions.
 While RT-1 shows great promise in developing decision foundation models for robotics, it adopts the conventional auto-regressive Transformer without explicitly leveraging the structural knowledge presented in low-level control tasks.
+Moreover, it is so computationally intensive that it usually only admits less than 5 control signals per second.
 Our work, CoTPC, is an early exploration in this direction and we believe it will inspire the future designs of generally applicable models for robotics tasks.
-Another difference is that since RT-1 discretizes the action space, it might suffer from degraded performance for tasks that require high precision (such as peg insertion).
+Another difference is that since RT-1 discretizes the action space, it might suffer from degraded performance for tasks that require high precision (such as Peg Insertion).

-\paragraph{Limitations and Future Work} CoTPC requires prior knowledge of key states that admit reduced variance and learnable patterns shared across different trajectories.
-While such information is generally available for low-level manipulation tasks, we plan to further leverage the compositionality of human languages and the pre-trained LLMs to improve the key state selection process.
-We also plan to extend our work to high-dimensional visual inputs that can be more easily transferred to real-world robots.
-An integrated modeling approach involving both visual inputs, human language and low-level actions in the style of PaLM-E \cite{driess2023palm} is also a potential extension.
-We also believe that CoTPC can be extended in a multi-task learning setup with policy learning from diverse demos across different low-level control tasks.